mixmastamyk/e2/readme.rst

 *"What's the frequency Kenneth?"*

+This module attempts compatibility with KR's
+`env <https://github.com/kennethreitz/env>`_
-This ``env`` module/Environment-instance attempts compatibility with KR's `env <https://github.com/kennethreitz/env>`_ package by implementing its ``prefix`` and ``map`` functions:
+package by implementing its ``prefix`` and ``map`` functions: